 Where do they eat for hot lunches and sandwiches?

-From September 2015, children in Reception will eat their school lunches in the Lower School Hall.
-Children in Years 1 and 2 will eat their lunch in the Upper School Hall.
-Note that we are hoping to also serve Year 1 their lunch in the Lower School Hall later in the Autumn term.
+Children in Reception and Year 1 eat their school lunches in the Lower School Hall.
+Children Year 2 eat their lunch in the Upper School Hall.

 What are the arrangements for lunchtime supervision?